Nico Minoru: Avengers Undercover

-Once news broke about Arcade's kidnappings, Nico and the other Murder World Survivors became infamous.
+Once news broke about Arcade's kidnappings, Nico and the other Murderworld survivors became infamous.
 Nico has dyed her hair slightly red and still sports the witch arm she gained in the fight with Apex.
 She also has the power to teleport and create floating and cloaking spells.
 To the other Runaways' horror, she and Chase fight during one of Chase's interviews on the talk show, criticizing Chase for breaking their pact of silence, which was made moot when Arcade released video.
 She then teleported Chase away from the set.
 However, when Anachronism reveals Bloodstone's gone missing, all the survivors team up to head to Bagalia to find him.
 On their way in, Nico berates Chase for saying they're "family," pointing out that he only came with them because she made him.
 Once they find Bloodstone, he reveals that he enjoys life among the villains, and the others, minus Cammi, start to enjoy it as well.
 Nico tries to convince Bloodstone to come back with them, but he refuses.
-Daimon Hellstrom has been helping Cullen control his monster and he offers to help Nico with her upgraded powers too.
+Daimon Hellstrom has been helping Cullen control his monster form and he offers to help Nico with her upgraded powers too.
 When Cammi tries to tell the others to leave, Bloodstone instead has Hellstrom teleport the group to Arcade's latest party so they can confront him.
 Hazmat uses this opportunity to kill Arcade.
 Baron Zemo then tell them they have two choices, join him or be returned to the surface to be punished by S.H.I.E.L.D..
 Nico comes up with a third option, pretend to join Zemo and destroy his organization from the inside.
 She works closely with Hellstrom to strengthen her magical powers.
 Eventually they unwittingly feed to Avengers information planted by Zemo in order to trap the Avengers in Bagalia and then steal S.H.I.E.L.D.'s helicarrier.
 Cammi stops Zemo and reveals Arcade is alive.
 Since only a body double was killed, S.H.I.E.L.D. drops any charges against the teens.
 She is last seen enjoying some vacation time on a lake with the rest of the group in the final issue of the series.